Assistant Business Manager

 We think it would be great if your background looked something like this:

-- Bachelor’s degree in related field(s) – e.g., accounting, finance, economics, and/or Business
+- Bachelor’s degree in related field(s) – e.g., accounting, finance, economics, human resources and/or Business

 - On the job experience with HR tasks including payroll and/or General Ledger (GL), or Financial, or Accounting related duties